lusimoncelli/neurocomp/README.md

 # Study Forrest

+1. Install all dependencies included in the `Pipfile`.
-1. To download the StudyForrest fMRI files (first run for each subject), run the following commands:
+2. To download the StudyForrest fMRI files (first run for each subject), run the following commands:

 ``` bash
 mkdir study-forrest